Upper Mount Gravatt, Queensland: Geography

 Upper Mount Gravatt is south of Mount Gravatt.
 It has increasingly become an important centre in the last 15 years.
 Logan Road and the Pacific Motorway run through the area, in addition to the South-East Busway.

 Together with Indooroopilly in the west, Chermside, on the north-side, and Carindale in the southeast the suburb has been described as a mini-Central business district (CBD).
 It contains the State Netball Centre, a major police district station and a regional Australian Taxation Office.

 Upper Mount Gravatt has long been one of the major centres outside the CBD, especially for those who reside on the south of the city.

-Westfield Garden City, a major shopping centre, is a regional "hub", containing services and popular restaurants, with a bus interchange and the Upper Mount Gravatt Busway Station immediately below it.
+Westfield Mt Gravatt, a major shopping centre, is a regional "hub", containing services and popular restaurants, with a bus interchange and the Upper Mount Gravatt Busway Station immediately below it.
 It is on the southern corner of Logan Road and Kessels Road (27.5621°S 153.08180°E).

 History

 Upper Mount Gravatt State School opened on 1 October 1929.
 It has also been called Mount Gravatt Upper State School.

 St Bernard's School was established on 24 January 1953 by the Sisters of St Joseph of the Sacred Heart under principal Sister Juliana.
 Mrs Doreen Bazzo was the first lay principal.
 The first building on the site was a combined church and school, but later moved into separate school buildings.

 St Joseph's High School for Girls was established in 1964 in Holland Park by the Sisters of St Joseph of the Sacred Heart.
 In 1970, the school was relocated to Klumpp Road (onto the site also occupied by St Bernard's School and Clairvaux College) and renamed MacKillop College.

 Clairvaux College was established by the Christian Brothers on 1 February 1966 on part of the 10 acre site already partially occupied by St Bernard's School.

-Westfield Garden City was opened as one of Brisbane's largest shopping centre on 1 October 1970 by Queensland Premier Joh Bjelke-Petersen.
+Westfield Mt Gravatt was opened as one of Brisbane's largest shopping centre on 1 October 1970 by Queensland Premier Joh Bjelke-Petersen.
 It cost $10 million and occupied a 28 acre.

 The Garden City Library was established by the Brisbane City Council as one of the initial tenants and the library had a major refurbishment in 1996.

 St Catherine's Catholic Primary School was established on 4 March 1973 by the Presentation Sisters.
 It was officially opened by Archbishop Francis Rush.
 In 1979, the closure of a nearby school led to a large increase in enrolments.
 In 1986, the first lay principal was appointed.

 In 1985, MacKillop College (a girls' school) and Clairvaux College (a boys' school) were combined to form Clairvaux Mackillop College.